-On the back of seven months of lockdown experience doing nothing but remote legal interpreting, I can safely say that I too have had my fair share of challenges.
+On the back of eleven months of lockdown experience doing nothing but remote legal interpreting, I can safely say that I too have had my fair share of challenges.
 Not because of the requirement to work remotely – that’s just a part of life now.
 But because of the lack of reliable technological infrastructure altogether or the breadth of technology being used that’s of varying – and sometimes questionable – quality and suitability.

 From my perspective I believe it would be fair to say that the three main issues are:

 1) the use of proper internet cable connections

 2) the use of professional microphones by all